blacksenator/fritzsoap/README.md

 #### Control

-This group of ghosts includes the >Control< services, of which I found seven with different locations and uri.
-The services are therefore mapped accordingly in the classes Control1 to Control7. **With the concept of this library, the use of these actions is not (yet) possible** (the Voigt-Kampff test has not yet been implemented)! **If you want to use these undocumented actions, you have to intervene in the program with code change!**
+This group of ghosts includes the >Control< services, of which I found seven with different serviceType and controlURL.
+The services are therefore mapped accordingly in the classes **Control1** to **Control7**.

 #### Other ghosts